ecohealthalliance/flirt-simulation-service/README.md

 ## Tornado web service

-To web service uses the [Tornado](http://tornadoweb.org).
+To web service uses [Tornado](http://tornadoweb.org).
 The server may be started with the default option with the following command:

 ```